raumzeitlabor/rzl-homepage/README.md

 In case of questions, please talk to Else.

+### Merging Changes

+Here's how we usually proceed to merge changes.
+To simplify interaction with Github you should add the following underneath the `remote "origin"` section to your git configuration of the cloned repository (`.git/config`):

+    fetch = +refs/pull/*/head:refs/pull/upstream/*

+This then allows you to fetch pull requests using `git fetch --all` without being required to add the forked repository itself as a remote.

+We usually cherry-pick or rebase changes on top of master to keep a linear history if possible.
+If a change has several well-made commits and it makes sense to keep them, you can do a non-fast-forward merge (e.g. using the Github UI).
+If someone needs to edit their pull request, please ask them to squash their changes into a single commit if feasible.

 ## Development Setup

 We have a Docker build container 'cause it's hip, but you may also roll your